 Another piece of feedback we heard a few times was that people wanted to listen to the bible instead of just read it.
 We only had a few bible passages recorded and we estimated that it would cost at least £50k to have someone read through and record the whole bible.

-But then we discovered Google Wavenet.
-This reads out text using a synthetic voice.
-Text-to-audio engines have been around for decades, but with recent advances in AI, Google’s latest Wavenet sounds pretty realistic.
+Text-to-audio engines use AI to read out text using a synthetic voice.
+Text-to-audio engines have been around for decades, but with recent advances in AI, they sound pretty realistic.

 Using Python to Pull It All Together

-So I built a python script to take an entire textual copy of the bible (using a free version called the New Heart English Bible) and split out each book, chapter and verse.
-I then fed each verse through Google Wavenet using their API to generate synthetic recordings of each book of the bible.
+So I built a python script to take an entire textual copy of the bible and split out each book, chapter and verse.
+I then fed each verse through a text-to-audio engine using an API to generate synthetic recordings of each book of the bible.
 I proof listened to about 5% of the entire bible and corrected about 20 instances I noticed of incorrect readings.
 For example, “In His name’s sake” was pronouncing “sake” as “saké” (the Japanese beverage!).
-This led to humourous listening, but needed correcting!
+This led to humorous listening, but needed correcting!
 In this case, I spelled this word “sayk” and re-fed it through Wavenet, which produced an accurate pronunciation.

 We haven’t yet put this in the app, due to other more pressing development priorities.
 But this should be released at some point.
 In the meantime, here’s an example reading of 1 Corinthians 13.